nix-community/developer-workshop/2024-11-report/README.md

 - NixOS is a hard-to-work-with moving target, with options beeing renamed removed, changing behavior.
 Any abstraction on top of NixOS will likely fall apart if not maintained by the same people or continously kept in sync with downstream efforts.
 - NixOS options cannot be set efficiently through a programmatically generated UI if they are not a subset of JSON.
-- Generating a UI from NixOS options ends up looking like a JSON schema editor.
-But not like the intuitive UI that non-techincal people would appreciate.
+- Generating a UI from NixOS options ends up looking like a JSON schema editor, not like an intuitive UI that non-technical people would appreciate.

-To brigde that gap a possible solutions could include options-metadata or type 'annotations' in Nix.
+To bridge that gap possible solutions could include options-metadata or type 'annotations' in Nix.
 We worked on option metadata, type merging, and improving `lib.types` as necessary preparation for that idea.

 Example of the idea: options can be created in Nixpkgs or by anyone downstream.